 All employers in New York must provide their employees with sick leave.
 Sick leave must accrue at a rate of at least one hour of leave for every 30 hours worked or be provided up front for the whole year.
 For household employers with less than 5 employees, the sick leave can be unpaid.

 NEW YORK CITY SICK TIME

-Employers in New York City with a domestic worker who has worked for the employer for at least a year and who work more than 80 hours a calendar year must provide two days of paid safe/sick time per year.
+Employers in New York City with a domestic worker who works more than 80 hours a calendar year must provide 40 hours of paid safe/sick time per year.
+Safe/sick leave must accrue at a rate of at least one hour of leave for every 30 hours worked or be provided up front for the whole year.
 Safe time and sick time accrued by a domestic worker will carry over to the next calendar year.
 You must provide written notice of these benefits to employees when they are hired.

 Employers in Westchester County with a domestic worker who has worked for the employer for at least a year and who works more than 80 hours a calendar year must provide up to 40 hours of paid sick time in a year.
 Domestic workers accrue one hour of earned sick time for every 7 days worked.

 Westchester County employers must provide employees who work more than 90 days in a calendar year with 40 hours